We spend a lot of time talking about stories. Here’s ours.

 Director of PR

-[Cornell ‘27] Elly is a sophomore from Gilbert, Arizona majoring in Human Development with minors in Philosophy and American Indian + Indigenous Studies.
+[Cornell ‘27] Elly is a junior from Gilbert, Arizona majoring in Human Development with minors in Philosophy and American Indian + Indigenous Studies.
 She joined AdPro because of AdPro's real-world impact and commitment to storytelling.
 Elly is primarily interested in social justice through policy reform and art as a political medium.

 Specifically, she is passionate about Indigenous, Queer, and disability rights and systemic equity.
 As a firm believer in collective organization and amplifying marginalized voices, they welcome community engagement and action.
 As Director of PR they promote a positive and active social media presence, highlighting the work AdPro members engage in and the impact they make.
 Outside of AdPro Elly is a part of Archery Club and is an undergraduate laboratory assistant in the Burton Lab where they look at small proteins in bacteria.
 In her free time Elly loves to crochet, play violin, and consume copious amounts of Green Dragon chai.